 Revelation 4:11, “You are worthy, O Lord, to receive glory and honor and power, for You created all things, and by Your will they exist and were created.”
 In essence, we are to adore the Lord because He is worthy…He created all things, and brought everything into being because that is what He wanted to do.

 When you draw closer to God through prayer, most of your prayer time should be devoted to adoring Him.
 I have learned that prayers of adoration opens the window of blessings and brings you into the very Presence of God Almighty.
-Often times the more you adore Him the need to make requests aren’t necessary.
+Often times the more you adore Him the need to make requests isn’t necessary.
 Since He knows what we need before we ask, He will grant our unspoken requests and give us the desires of our heart that are aligned with His will and plan for our life.
 How awesome is that?

 Let’s adore Him now: